 Promise Path Appeal

-Support Scouts for future generations and buy a brick to be part of our Promise Path Appeal at Gilwell Park.
+Support Scouts for future generations and find your brick in the Promise Path at Gilwell Park.

 A life in Scouts is a life crammed with memories.
-Why not commemorate a special memory or a treasured leader, partner or friend with a brick along the Promise Path at Gilwell Park?
-Since 2016, Scouts from around the world have engraved heartfelt messages on their bricks along the path– you could join too.
+Since 2016, Scouts from around the world have engraved heartfelt messages on their bricks along the Promise Path.

-As the headquarters of Scouts UK, Gilwell Park holds a special place in the hearts of people across the globe.
+As the headquarters of Scouts UK and the home of Scouts, Gilwell Park holds a special place in the hearts of people across the globe.
 The Promise Path offers an opportunity to treasure your memories and share them with generations to come.

 We've tried to cover as many FAQs as possible.
 If your question hasn't been answered, get in touch with the Fundraising Team today at firstname.lastname@example.org.